smallk/smallk.github.io/documentation_installation.md

 In the examples folder you will find a file called smallk_example.cpp.
 This file contains several examples of how to use the SmallK library.
 Also included in the examples folder is a makefile that you can customize for your use.
 Note that the SmallK library must first be installed before the example project can be built.

+<h2 id="matrix_files"> Matrix file formats </h2>

+The SmallK software supports comma-separated value (CSV) files for dense matrices and MatrixMarket files for sparse matrices.

+For example, the 5x3 dense matrix

+		42	47	52
+		43	48	53
+		44	49	54
+		45	50	55
+		46	51	56

+would be stored in a CSV file as follows:

+		42,47,52
+		43,48,53
+		44,49,54
+		45,50,55
+		46,51,56

+The matrix is loaded exactly as it appears in the file.
+Internally, SmallK stores dense matrices in column-major order.
+Sparse matrices are stored in compressed column format.

+<h2 id="smallk_api"> SmallK API </h2>

+The SmallK API is an extremely simplistic API for basic NMF and clustering.
+Users who require more control over the factorization or clustering algorithms can instead run one of the command-line applications in the SmallK distribution.
+Documentation for the SmallK API can be found here:
+<b> >>Under Construction<< </b>

 Disclaimer
 ----------